tfranzel/drf-spectacular/docs/customization.rst

 Declare custom/library filters with :py:class:`OpenApiFilterExtension <drf_spectacular.extensions.OpenApiFilterExtension>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This extension only applies to filter and pagination classes and is rarely used.
-Built-in support for `django-filters` is realized with this extension. :py:class:`OpenApiFilterExtension <drf_spectacular.extensions.OpenApiFilterExtension>` replaces the filter's native ``get_schema_operation_parameters`` with your customized version, where you have full access to `drf-spectacular's` more advanced introspection features.
+Built-in support for *django-filter* is realized with this extension. :py:class:`OpenApiFilterExtension <drf_spectacular.extensions.OpenApiFilterExtension>` replaces the filter's native ``get_schema_operation_parameters`` with your customized version, where you have full access to *drf-spectacular*'s more advanced introspection features.

 Step 6: Postprocessing hooks